0xNineteen/blog.md/contents/sol-tvu/index.md

 # Solana's TVU: the transaction-validating unit

-One of the main components in Solana's validator node is the Transaction-Validating Unit (TVU) whos task is to verify, process, and vote on new blocks from the network.
-In this post, we will cover how the TVU works and its main stages.
+One of the main components in Solana's validator node is the Transaction-Validating Unit (TVU) which is responsible for verifing, processing, and voting on new blocks from the network.
+In this post, we will cover the main stages of the TVU.

-To follow along, this post uses commit `c5905f5`
+*note:* to follow along, this post uses commit `c5905f5`

 ## Background: leader schedules